 5. Lead Adventures

-"Lead adventures offers our Grown Up volunteers, those who are 35 years old and older, the opportunity to participate in any of the multiple programs we offer with the added comfort that adults seek."
+"Lead adventures offers our adult volunteers, those who are 35 years old and older, the opportunity to participate in any of the multiple programs we offer with the added comfort that adults seek."
 Meaning, volunteers can choose to stay in a hotel instead of a hostel, upgrade transportation options, and opt to have more independent travel while participating in one of their socially and environmentally responsible volunteer programs in Ecuador and the Galapagos.

 Though they offer affordable, locally focused programs and great consideration for their grown-up volunteers, they only work in Ecuador and the Galapagos -- something to keep in mind if you were hoping to brush up on your French skills or explore Southeast Asia.